Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Hydrology/Flooding

-- This module helps students gain a basic understanding of the elements of the hydrologic cycle.
-Making use of illustrations, animations, and interactions, this module examines the basic concepts of the hydrologic cycle including water distribution, atmospheric water, surface water, groundwater, and snowpack/snowmelt.
+This module helps students gain a basic understanding of the elements of the hydrologic cycle.
+The hydrologic cycle is the continuous movement and phase change of liquid water, ice, and water vapor above, on, under and through the earth's surface.
+This module examines the basic concepts of the hydrologic cycle including water distribution, atmospheric water, surface water, groundwater, and snowpack/snowmelt.

 - Languages: English, Spanish